-ABSTRACT: Roll-to-roll production of thin-film photovoltaic (PV) solar cells and modules is expected to substantially decrease the manufacturing costs, and thus enable a breakthrough in the price of solar electricity per kWh.
-Generic processes such as depth-selective laser scribing and the printing of insulating and conductive tracks curable at low temperature are a key requirement to enable cost efficient production of advanced thin-film PV concepts.
-In contrast to TCO glass based superstrate device concepts, no standard laser scribing processes and manufacturing tools to achieve fully monolithic series interconnection are presently available for so-called substrate type device concepts that are built on - often opaque and even flexible - substrates.
+Generic processes such as depth-selective laser scribing and the printing of insulating and conductive tracks that can be cured at low temperature, are a key requirement to enable cost efficient production of advanced thin-film PV concepts.
+In contrast to TCO glass based superstrate device concepts, no standard laser scribing processes and manufacturing tools to achieve fully monolithic series interconnection are presently available for so-called substrate type device concepts that are built on - often opaque and/orflexible - substrates.
 Three key features of such advanced interconnection processes are presented here: laser scribing, printing and electrical modeling.
+As vehicle to develop and demonstrate these interconnection processes, a novel roll-to-roll concept for fabrication of thin-film silicon solar cells on steel foil is chosen.
 We show that laser scribing of amorphous silicon solar cells with a 1064 nm ps laser leads to a minor loss in efficiency.
-The screen printing process of low-temperature curing Ag paste is also proven not to degrade the device performance, and by modelling the module interconnection, we calculated losses below 10% when going from individual cells to modules.
-Finally, efforts are underway to realize large area solar cells with printed current collecting grids, and a fully series interconnected module by combining laser scribing and printing as cost-effective processing operation.
-Keywords: interconnection, flexible substrate, thin-film solar cell, laser processing, printing.
+The screen printing process of low-temperature curing Ag paste is also proven not to degrade the device performance. and bv modeling the module interconnection, we calculated losses below 10% when going from individual cells to modules.
+Efforts are underway to realize large area solar cells with printed current collecting grids, and finally a fully series interconnected module by combining laser scribing and printing as cost-effective processing operation.

-1 INTRODUCTION
+INTRODUCTION

-Today, for thin-film silicon PV modules based on TCO coated glass superstrates, production lines are already operational.
-To realize monolithically series interconnected modules, standard processes and laser scribing tools are available on the market [1].
-Other thinfilm PV concepts are based on flexible and often opaque substrates, to enable cost-effective roll-to-roll production, or for applications which require particularly shaped PV laminates, integration into building elements, or flexibility of the complete PV product.
-In contrast to production lines based on glass substrates, additional requirements have to be met for the interconnection processes: the laser scribing step of thin-films on opaque foils requires depth selectivity, and printing of insulating and conductive inks may be needed.
-The curing process for these printing inks has to be done at low temperature, and low sheet resistance along with low contact resistance to the front TCO and rear contacts of the devices have to be achieved.
+For thin-film PV concepts based on TCO coated glass superstates, especially when based on amorphous and microcrystalline silicon, standard processes and laser scribing tools are available to achieve monolithically series interconnected modules [1].
+Other thin-film PV concepts are based on substrates which are often opaque and also flexible either to enable cost-effective roll-to-roll production, or for applications that require particularly shaped PV laminates, integration into building elements, or even flexibility of the complete PV product.
+For all (Silicon, CIGS, CdTe, OPV) substrate based thin-film PV technologies, additional requirements have to be met for the interconnection processes: the laser scribing step for the thin-films requires depth selectivity, and printing of insulating and conductive inks may be needed.
+The curing process for these printing inks has to be done at low temperature, and low sheet resistance and low contact resistance to the front TCO contact and to the rear contact of the devices, which becomes accessible after laser scribing, have to be achieved.
 Besides, it is crucial that damages to the devices due to the laser scribing, the printing or the curing processes are avoided.
-When combining the laser patterning and printing steps towards monolithic integration, the layout of the fabricated modules should be optimized for maximum device efficiency, aiming at minimal overall losses from optical shading, together with ohmic line and contact resistances.
+When combining the laser patterning and printing steps towards monolithic integration, the layout of the fabricated modules should be optimized for maximum device efficiency, aiming at minimal overall losses from optical shading and ohmic line and contact resistances.

-Actually, no standard high-throughput roll-to-roll processes for depth selective laser scribing of thin-film PV devices on (opaque, flexible) substrates or low-temperature printed metallization are readily available.
+Actually, no standard high-throughput processes for depth-selective laser scribing of thin-film PV devices on (opaque, flexible) substrates or low-temperature printed metallization are readily available.